Functions

 .

 This brings us to the end of this tutorial.
-Please leave your valuable comments and feedback.
-Thanks for reading.
+I hope you liked it.
+Please leave your feedback and comments.
+Please consider sharing this tutorial on twitter and LinkedIn.
+Have a good day.

 Next tutorial - Packages